Rick Perry “Strong” Ad Is Most Unpopular YouTube Video

 Rick Perry‘s confusing, low-fi, and anti-gay campaign ad became an overnight sensation, spawning dozens of parodies and memes.
 The video itself has rocketed past Rebecca Black‘s “Friday” as the most disliked video on YouTube, with over 600,000 dislikes to Black’s 260,000.

-A lot of the responses to the Perry ad are just angry, vulgar, and mean, but the better ones hysterically critique Perry’s homophobia, religious hubris, or just his incompetence to be president.
+A lot of the responses to the Perry ad are just angry, vulgar, and mean, but the better ones hysterically critique Perry’s homophobia, religious hubris, or his adrift demeanor.
 I think the best video parody is this one from Funny Or Die.
-I admit, it’s definitely angry, vulgar, and mean… but it channels those qualities to perfectly capture Perry’s deer-caught-in-the-headlights presentation, and amiable-but-idiotic-frat-boy train of thought:
+I admit, it’s definitely angry, vulgar, and mean… but it channels those qualities to perfectly capture Perry’s deer-caught-in-the-headlights presentation and frat-boyish train of thought:

 Several responses imagined how Jesus would feel about Perry making such statements in his name.
 Another FoD video again, I think, captured the best criticisms with a hilariously chill and upbeat Christ.

-He nails the religious right that wears their faith on their sleeves when he compares them to celebrity hangers-on: “Let’s say you were friends with Brad Pitt. would you really go around to parties bragging that you know Brad Pitt all the time?
+He compares overtly religious politicians to celebrity hangers-on: “Let’s say you were friends with Brad Pitt. would you really go around to parties bragging that you know Brad Pitt all the time?
 A guy that would do that probably just washes Brad Pitt’s car.”

 What do you think?
 Is Rick Perry getting what he deserves?